 Serving Charlotte, Matthews, Mint Hill, Indian Trail, Waxhaw, and vicinity.

 We offer an array of lawn and landscape services.
 From lawn mowing to fertilization to landscape maintenance and installs.
 We are now taking Clients to fill the 2013 lawn maintenance schedule.
 Aqua Sun Lawn offers a quality and professional service at a reasonable rate.
 We promise to be prompt every time.
 We are also very easy to reach, which truly makes us a "full" service option for the Charlotte area.
 Call today to see how we can make your life a little easier.
+Let us be your lawn mowing service in Charlotte.

 We are fully licensed and insured.
 We run a 100 percent legal and honest business, while at the same time, trying to give you top value for your hard earned money.